efrederickson/SharpLua/README.txt

-﻿SharpLua 2.0 is a combination of a port of Lua 5.1.5 and various interface thingies.
+﻿SharpLua 2.0 is a combination of a port of Lua 5.1.5, various interfaces, but will be eventually replaced by new, better, code.
 Why did I start with a Lua 5.1.5 C port? because...
-You Can't Get More Accurate Than The Original (TM)
+You Can't Get More Accurate Than The Original (TM), and the C api allows easier porting of C libs.

 SharpLua is an implementation of Lua for .NET